 Peru cruises begin and end in Iquitos, which is accessible only by water or air.
 The best Peru cruises begin in Nauta, upstream from Iquitos, and visit the Pacaya-Samiria National Reserve.
 Cruises from Iquitos must pass some areas of development to reach the unspoiled Amazon.
 Many travelers will combine a shorter cruise with a longer tour of Machu Picchu and other parts of Peru.

-Cruises in Peru range from the simple and affordable 31-guest Amatista and 43-guest Delfin III, to the modern luxury of 32-guest Aria and the intimate 8-guest Delfin I, to the authentic 28-guest Delfin II.
+Cruises in Peru range from the simple and affordable 31-guest Amatista and 43-guest Delfin III, to the modern luxury of 32-guest Aria Amazon and the intimate 8-guest Delfin I, to the authentic 28-guest Delfin II.
 If that’s not enough choice, National Geographic/Lindblad has chartered the Delfin II for several months each year bringing their unique style of intellectual and educational expedition cruising to an amazing 10-day Upper Amazon Adventure Cruise.
 Cruises in Peru are unique because they explore pristine rainforest sections and boast the excitement of fishing for piranhas and swimming with the famous pink Amazon River dolphins.

 Peru Amazon Lodges